invoke-ai/InvokeAI/docs/contributing/INVOCATIONS.md

 InvokeAI Nodes can be found in the `invokeai/app/invocations` directory.
 These can be used as examples to create your own nodes.

-New nodes should be added to a subfolder in `nodes` direction found at the root level of the InvokeAI installation location.
-Nodes added to this folder will be able to be used upon application startup.
+New nodes should be added to a subfolder in the `nodes` directory found at the root level of the InvokeAI installation location.
+Nodes added to this folder will be imported upon application startup.

 Example `nodes`  subfolder structure:
 ```py